jrob8577/CSC220-Project4/README.md

 CSC220 Programming Project#4
 ============================

-Due Date: Mid-night, Friday, December 21
+__Due Date: Mid-night, Friday, December 21__

-*** No late projects will be accepted ****
+__*** No late projects will be accepted ****__

-- Upload a zip file, including PlayingCard.java and SimplePoker.java, to ilearn
+* Upload a zip file, including PlayingCard.java and SimplePoker.java, to ilearn

-- Implement poker game program in package PJ4:
+* Implement poker game program in package PJ4:

-      Part I  (40%) Implement Deck class
+  * Part I  (40%) Implement Deck class
-      Part II (60%) Implement SimplePoker class
+  *  Part II (60%) Implement SimplePoker class

-      Bonus   (30%) Add GUI, only after you have completed I & II Must complete by same due date Talk to me before you start this part.

-  See PJ4/PlayingCard.java and VPJ4/ideoPoker.java for more info.
+* See PJ4/PlayingCard.java and VPJ4/SimplePoker.java for more info.

-- Use PJ4_Test.java to test correctness of your proggram
+* Use PJ4_Test.java to test correctness of your proggram

-- Compile programs (you are in directory containing Readme file):
+* Compile programs (you are in directory containing Readme file):

-  javac PJ4/*.java
+	> javac PJ4/*.java
-  javac PJ4_Test.java
+  > javac PJ4_Test.java

-- Run programs (you are in directory containing Readme file):
+* Run programs (you are in directory containing Readme file):

     // Run tests in PJ4 classes
     java PJ4.Deck
     java PJ4.SimplePoker

     // Run main test program
     java PJ4_Test

 ************************************************************************************************************